rafaelcn/dotfiles/README.md

 Applications
 ===

-__The list of the applications that are being installed when the script is running__
+__The list of the applications that will be installed when the script is run__

  - [x] HG (Mercurial)
  - [x] Git (and github integration, generating ssh keys as well, although it's not generating any keys yet)